ampproject/amp.dev/content/docs/tutorials/converting/resolving-errors.md

 The tag 'script' is disallowed except in specific forms.
 </pre>

-In AMP, user-generated scripts are not allowed.
-Scripts in AMP are only allowed if they follow  two major requirements:
+In general, scripts in AMP are only allowed if they follow two major requirements:

 1. All JavaScript must be asynchronous (i.e., include the `async` attribute in the script tag).
 2. The JavaScript is for the AMP library and for any AMP components on the page.

-This effectively rules out the use of all third-party JavaScript; however, there is one exception--third-party JavaScript may be used in iframes.
+This effectively rules out the use of all user-generated/third-party JavaScript in AMP except as noted below.

-{% call callout('Important', type='caution') %}
+{% call callout('Note', type='note') %}
+The only exceptions to the restriction on user-generated/third-party scripts are:

+1. Script that adds metadata to the page or that configures AMP components.
+These will have the type attribute  `application/ld+json` or `application/json`.
+2. Script included in iframes.
 Including JavaScript in an iframe should be considered a measure of last resort.
 Wherever possible, JavaScript functionality should be replaced by using [AMP components](/docs/reference/components.html).
 We will explore our first AMP component in the next section.
 {% endcall %}

 Try opening the external [`base.js`](https://github.com/googlecodelabs/accelerated-mobile-pages-foundations/blob/master/base.js) file.
 What do you see?
 The file should be empty of any JavaScript code and only include a comment of information such as this: